IPH-Technologies-Pvt-Ltd/Feed-View-UI-iOS/README.md

 # Feed View UI - Swift

-This project is a user profile UI implemented in Swift.
+This project is a Feed View UI implemented in Swift.
 It provides a visually appealing interface to display user information and can serve as a starting point for building user profile screens in iOS applications.

 ## Features

-- Display user profile picture
+- Display Feed View picture
 - Show user's name, bio, and other details
 - Social media links to connect with the user
 - Customizable design and layout